 Favorite quote from the author:

-These are the 3 most interesting lessons this book about artificial intelligence:
+These are the 3 most interesting lessons this book teaches about artificial intelligence:

 - Deep learning breakthroughs now put us on the edge of automation affecting all aspects of our economy.

 - There is a division among leaders and authorities regarding whether or not AI will lead to a prosperous or destitute future for mankind.

 - Hope for a future where your job isn’t obsolete comes from looking at the major difference between computers and humans.